> Academics > Course

 MAGL 5334 (3-3-0) Chronological Bible Storying

 The course helps students learn to communicate more effectively to non-literate oral learners by using stories and narratives to communicate an essential Christian message.
-Students will come to understand that most of the world's population does not learn by literate, but by oral methods, so that our communication style must reflect their preferred manner of learning.
+Students will understand that most of the world's population does not learn by literate, but by oral methods, so that our communication style must reflect their preferred manner of learning.
 Worldview issues determine the precise choices of key Bible stories so that the Christian message can engage their cultural understandings at deep levels.
+Spring.